MorenoLopez/a_maze_ing/README.md

 - It is simple to implement and easy to visualize.
 - It produces perfect mazes with a single path between cells.
-- It fits naturally with step-by-step animated generation.
+- It fits naturally with step-by-step generation.
 - It is suitable for adding visual features such as the "42" pattern and path solving.

 ## Reusable parts